shaik1002/biggitlabbomb/doc/ci/ci_cd_for_external_repos/bitbucket_integration.md

    GitLab of new commits.

-   The webhook URL should be set to the GitLab API to trigger pull mirroring, using the personal access token we just generated for authentication.
+   The webhook URL should be set to the GitLab API to trigger pull mirroring, using the Personal Access Token we just generated for authentication.

    ```plaintext
    https://gitlab.example.com/api/v4/projects/:project_id/mirror/pull?private_token=<your_personal_access_token>